meliht/meliht/README.md

 ---

 ## 🚀 About Me
-Cybersecurity researcher, entrepreneur, and offensive security expert with over 15 years of experience in penetration testing, vulnerability intelligence, and application security.
+Cybersecurity researcher, entrepreneur, and offensive security expert with 15+ years of experience delivering advanced penetration testing, vulnerability intelligence, and application security solutions.
-I specialize in AI-driven offensive security, VoIP attack simulation, and advanced penetration testing techniques.
+I specialize in AI-driven offensive security, VoIP/SIP attack simulation, and advanced red team operations.
-I’ve built tools used globally in both industry and academia, contributed to the CVE Program, and presented at DEFCON, BlackHat, and other international conferences.
+I have developed security tools adopted by global enterprises, academia, and the open-source community; contributed to the CVE Program; and delivered talks at DEFCON, BlackHat, Offzone, and other leading security conferences worldwide.

 ---